Kitting Process 101: Benefits + Automated Kitting Systems

 Available in three models, our automated vertical lift modules are easy to use and built using a space-saving design.

 • Modula Lift: Our most popular vertical lift module.
-The Modula Lift can dramatically reduce your space requirements by up to 90% while boosting picking speeds, efficiency, and accuracy.
+The Modula Lift can dramatically reduce your space requirements by up to 90% while boosting picking speeds, efficiency and accuracy.

 • Modula Slim: The most compact vertical lift module available on the market.
-The Modula Slim utilizes the same next-level storage technology as the Modula Lift, but in a much smaller footprint.
+The Modula Slim utilizes the same next-level storage technology as with the Modula Lift, but in a much smaller footprint.

 • Modula OnePick: A fully automated solution with no warehouse operator required.
-The Modula OnePick is built with conveyors, belts, and other systems — ideal for eCommerce, self-service, and automated warehouses.
+The Modula OnePick is built with conveyors, belts and other systems — ideal for eCommerce, self-service and automated warehouses.

 Modula vertical lift modules allow you to reduce labor and operational costs and receive kitted inventory automatically, with the user-friendly Copilot controller.

-2. Modula Horizontal Carousels
+Modula Horizontal Carousels

 If you’re working in a low ceiling environment, our Modula horizontal carousels are the ideal solution when you need efficient and accurate high-speed picking.